Karlshochschule International University

-Dr. Robert Lepenies is a research scientist at the Helmholtz Centre for Environmental Research.
+Dr. Robert Lepenies is Professor for Pluralist and Heterodox Economics at Karlshochschule International University.
 Recent research interests include: science-policy interfaces, (indicator) politics of the Sustainable Development Goals, ethics of economics, multidimensional poverty, the legitimacy of using behavioral instruments in policy (“nudging”), and questions relating to the role of scientists in society.

 BA Politics, Philosophy and Economics, University of Oxford, UK (The Queen's College)